Identification of a linear dynamical system

 plot!( step( sys, 0.03 ), label="Реакция системы на ступеньку" )

-It can be seen that the response to a single step very accurately repeats the simulation results - the response of the original system to rectangular pulses.
-If desired, we could limit the degree of the linear system by the second argument subspaceid and obtain a simpler, less accurate approximation.
+It can be seen that the reaction to a single step very accurately repeats the results of the simulation – the reaction of the initial system to rectangular pulses.
+If desired, we could use the second argument subspaceid limit the degree of the linear system and get a simpler, less accurate approximation.

 Studying the stability of the system

 Of course, the observed system is stable.
-But in the case of a more complex system, we could make such statements after analysing the response, the AFC or the hodographs.
+But in the case of a more complex system, we could make such statements after analyzing the response, AFC, or hodographs.

-A simple plot of the linear amplitude-phase-frequency response of a system can be constructed using a short function:
+A simple graph of the linear amplitude-phase-frequency response of the system can be constructed using a short function:

 bodeplot( sys )